Frequently Asked Questions

 If families choose to integrate technology into their child’s learning, we simply ask that it be used outside of Collective hours to maintain the integrity of our tech-free rhythm.

-• Families join Light of the World Collective through a monthly membership that supports access to weekly gatherings, guided academic support, materials and the overall community experience.
+Families join Light of the World Collective through a monthly membership that provides access to weekly gatherings, guided academic enrichment, faith-based programming, materials, and the broader community experience.

 We cultivate a joyful, Christ-centered environment where children grow in their understanding of Jesus and how to follow Him in everyday life.

-• We believe parents are the primary educators of their children, and Light of the World Collective exists to support that role.
+We believe parents are the primary educators of their children, and Light of the World Collective exists to support and enrich that role.

 We offer a different kind of support for homeschooling families — one that prioritizes connection, faith and a more intentional rhythm of childhood.
 Rather than handing children over to a system for most of their days, we support families in creating a life that reflects what matters most: